 Officers were able to locate the vehicle later and initiated a high risk traffic stop.
-Both Johns and the alleged victim were safely taken into custody.
+Both Johns and the victim were safely taken into custody.

-Police report the woman had bruising above her right eye.
+Officers reported the woman had bruising above her right eye.
 There was also an active protective order in place between the two individuals.

 Police obtained a warrant to search the vehicle.
 Inside they located a red straw containing a white substance.

 According to court records, Johns had multiple protective order violations, drug possession and other crimes.
 He was sentenced to jail earlier this year after pleading guilty striking the same woman with his car.

 During Monday’s sentencing, defense attorney Ryan Holdaway said his client has had an explosive relationship with the victim.
 He suggested that a jail sentence and strict probation would be better than prison.

 Cache County Chief Deputy Attorney Tony Baird pointed out that Johns had been convicted of nine criminal cases during the past two years.
 He said it was obvious that the defendant had both a domestic violence and drug problem.